stele95/AMD-Single-GPU-Passthrough/README.md

 ### Configuring Libvirt

 To configure libvirt run the script which configures libvirt and QEMU by typing ``./libvirt_configuration.sh``.
+Restart the PC after the script finishes.

 ### Setting up Windows VM